raspberrypilearning/get-started-pico-w/en/step_2.md

 ![The picozero information with 'Install' button highlighted.](images/thonny-install-package.jpg)

-When installation has completed, close the package window, then exit and reopen Thonny.
+When installation has completed, close the package window, then quit and reopen Thonny.

 --- /task ---